 The usual way to get a decent daily workout is to join a gym so you can pound the cardio machines and lift weights.
-But you don’t need fancy machines, bulky equipment and an expensive monthly membership fee to keep fit.
+But you don’t need fancy machines, bulky equipment and a monthly membership fee to keep fit.
 With a bit of lateral thinking, and the help of your local park and playground, you can put together a bodyweight workout that will challenge your fitness.

 To help you get started, here’s a 10-step playground workout that will work the upper body, lower body and core muscles.
 Aim to do three sets of each exercise with at least 10 repetitions for each movement.
 You can always add more sets if you want more of a challenge.